glassworks-projects/glassworks-projects/README.md

 # About Me

 I'm Ryan (he/him).
 I'm a software engineer and [musician](https://www.instagram.com/adder48k/).
+Currently I work at [Silknode](https://silk.cx), where we're building tools and gathering places for creative professionals and the aesthetically minded.
 Previously I worked at [Layers](https://makelayers.com), helping to build a social and collaboration platform for musicians, and at IBM on machine learning infrastructure for [Watson Assistant](https://www.ibm.com/products/watsonx-assistant).
 I'm interested in music technology, NLP, Artificial General Intelligence, and responsible and process-based AI.
 I live in Brooklyn.

 # 🔭 Projects
 ### Past